stanford-mast/pocket/README.md

 * **deploy**: deployment scripts and instructions to run Pocket with Kubernetes on AWS EC2
 * **src**: Pocket metadata and data plane implementation, based on Apache Crail and ReFlex
 * **controller**: control plane logic for automatic resource scaling
-* **monitor**: source code for resource monitoring daemon that runs in each storage server container
 * **clientlib**: python client library for Pocket, based on the cppcrail C++ client
 * **dockerfiles**: build new Pocket container images if you modify Pocket source code
 * **microbenchmark**: a simple lambda latency test for Pocket